societe-generale/aikit/README.md

 The objects takes as input two arguments:
  * models: dictionary of models (each key is the name of a given node, and each corresponding value is the transformer corresponding to that node)
- * edges: list of tuples that link the nodes to each other
+ * edges: list of tuples that links the nodes to each other

 Example:
 ```python